 Like any equipment, generators need some TLC from time to time.
-In fact, it’s the law: FDA 110 mandates that your generator equipment be professionally serviced according to their standards for fire safety equipment.
+In fact, it’s the law: NFPA 110 mandates that your generator equipment be professionally serviced according to their standards for fire safety equipment.
 This means that the cost of regular service visits should be part of your generator budget.
 So what should you set aside for your annual generator maintenance budget?

 To find out, we talked to Duthie Service Manager Randy Gross.
 According to him, you can estimate your annual generator maintenance budget based on size and other factors (i.e. the number of ATS switches).

 An important thing to keep in mind when looking at these estimates is that not all inspections are alike.
 For example, some companies, like Duthie Power, hold semiannual inspections in person, while others do not.
 Be sure to ask for a detailed explanation of what’s included in a generator inspection before you attempt to make an apples-to-apples price and service comparison.

 Semiannual Comprehensive Inspection

 Twice a year, your generator should undergo a thorough professional inspection.
 This not only prevents small problems from getting bigger (and more costly), but also limits the possibility of your generator malfunctioning during inconvenient times.
 For example, a generator shutting down in the middle of a big show or function at an event center would result in not only an expensive repair, but a major loss of revenue and reputation.
 A generator glitch at a hospital during an emergency would have even worse consequences.
 That’s why scheduling and budgeting for semi-annual inspections is so important for this vital piece of equipment.

-From Duthie, this can cost between $300-$900 depending on generator size.
+From Duthie, generator service charges can cost between $300-$900 depending on generator size.
 500kW generators will be near the lower end of this scale, while 1000+ kW giants will be near the higher end.